Skip to main content

 What tests are recommended for breast cancer screening?

-Most medical organizations recommend women with an average risk of breast cancer consider regular mammogram testing beginning at age 40 and consider repeating the screening annually.
+Most medical organizations recommend that women with an average risk of breast cancer consider regular mammogram testing beginning at age 40 and consider repeating the screening annually.

 Are other tests more effective?

 Additional tests carry additional risks and benefits, though MRI and molecular breast imaging have demonstrated superior cancer detection in women with dense breasts.
-You and your doctor may consider additional or supplemental testing based on your other risk factors and your personal preferences.
+You and your doctor may consider additional or supplemental testing based on your other risk factors and personal preferences.

 Supplemental tests for breast cancer screening can include: